-Because of the acquisition of Thorn Americas, we have a significant amount of debt outstanding.
-As of December 31, 1998, we owed approximately \$805.7 million under our various debt agreements, including the old notes.
+Because of the acquisition of Rent-A-Center, we have a significant amount of debt outstanding.
+As of September 30, 1998, we owed approximately \$892.9 million under our various debt agreements (including the old notes).
 The maximum amount of senior debt that we could have borrowed on that date was \$720.0 million.
-Under our term loans, we will be required to make minimum principal payments totalling approximately \$2.0 million in 1999, \$14.0 million in 2000, \$22.0 million in 2001, \$26.0 million in 2002 and \$30.0 million in 2003 plus applicable interest.
-You should be aware that this significant amount of debt could have important consequences to you as a holder of the notes, including the following:
+Under our Term Loans, we will be required to make principal payments totalling approximately \$2.0 million in 1999, \$14.0 million in 2000, \$22.0 million in 2001, \$26.0 million in 2002 and \$30.0 million in 2003.
+You should be aware that this significant amount of debt could have important consequences to you as a holder of the notes.
+Below we have identified for you many, but not all, of the consequences resulting from this significant amount of debt that we now owe.

-- - We may be unable to obtain additional financing for working capital, capital expenditures, acquisitions and general corporate purposes, - - A significant portion of our cash flow from operations must be dedicated to the repayment of the indebtedness, thereby reducing the amount of cash we have available for other purposes,

-- We may be disadvantaged as compared to our competitors as a result of the significant amount of debt we now owe, and - - Our ability to adjust to changing market conditions and our ability to withstand competition may be hampered by the amount of debt we now owe.
+- - We may be unable to obtain additional financing for working capital, capital expenditures, acquisitions and general corporate purposes. - - A significant portion of our cash flow from operations must be dedicated to the repayment of the indebtedness, thereby reducing the amount of cash we have available for other purposes. - - We may be disadvantaged as compared to our competitors as a result of the significant amount of debt we now owe. - - Our ability to adjust to changing market conditions and our ability to withstand competition may be hampered by the amount of debt we now owe.
 It may also make us more vulnerable in a downturned market.